-This national learning report will highlight the themes emerging from our contact with families during our patient safety investigations.
-We expect to publish it in autumn 2020.
+This national learning report highlights the themes emerging from our contact with families during our patient safety investigations.

 About family engagement